openstax/rex-web/README.md

 ### Selenium Tests

-run these with `pytest --base-url http://localhost:3000 tests/ui`
+run these with `pytest --base-url http://localhost:3000 --driver pytest-selenium/tests`

 There are many more options when running these test.
-Please visit the [tests/ui/README.md](pytest-selenium/ui/README.md) for more.
+Please visit the [tests/ui/README.md](pytest-selenium/README.md) for more.

 this suite:
 - contains browser tests using selenium